dask/dask/docs/source/diagnostics.rst

 ----------------

 Custom diagnostics can be created using the callback mechanism described above.
-To add your own, it's recommended to subclass the ``Diagnostic`` class, and define your own methods.
+To add your own, it's recommended to subclass the ``Callback`` class, and define your own methods.
 Below we create a class that prints the name of every key as it's computed.

 .. code-block:: python

-    from dask.diagnostics.core import Diagnostic
+    from dask.callbacks import Callback
-    class PrintKeys(Diagnostic):
+    class PrintKeys(Callback):
         def _pretask(self, key, dask, state):
             """Print the key of every task as it's started""" print("Computing: {0}!".format(repr(key)))